Mary Barton by Elizabeth Gaskell

 Copyright info

-Mary Barton by Elizabeth Gaskell is believed to be out of copyright restrictions only in the United States.
+Mary Barton by Elizabeth Gaskell is believed to be in the public domain in the United States only.
 It may still be copyrighted in other countries.
-If you are not located in the United States, you must check your local laws to make sure that the contents of this eBook are free from copyright restrictions in the country where you are located in before downloading Mary Barton in PDF or ePub.
+If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading Mary Barton in PDF or ePub.

 Readers interested in social and political issues Fans of Victorian literature Those exploring the history of industrial England